 Surety bonds are an important risk mitigation tool.
 But it’s important to know that surety bonds and insurance are two different types of tools.
 Because the terms “surety bond” and “surety insurance” are often interchanged it causes confusion between consumers.
 It’s important to note that surety bonds are not insurance.

 It’s an important distinction that is easily confused.
 Surety bonds are actually a form of credit.
 They’re mistaken for insurance because they often involve payment when things don’t go as planned.
-But with surety bonds, risk is always with the principal, not an insurance company.
+But with surety bonds, risk is always with the principal (the person purchasing the bond), not an insurance company.